-The Injuries Caused to Pregnant Women from Car Crashes and the Seat Belt Design
+Injuries Caused to Pregnant Women in Car Crashes

 “Automobile crashes are the largest single cause of death for pregnant women and the leading cause of traumatic fetal injury mortality in the United States.” — US National Library of Medicine